-In light of the above findings, it can be concluded that feeding back the preferential model generally leads to improvements in result accuracy, computational efficiency, and robustness.
-While the former improvement tends to occur more in comparison to its alternative, the difference in accuracy is negligible when more precise results are not obtained.
-In contrast, the latter two improvements consistently occur, thereby decreasing modelling time and streamlining computational resolution.
-As such, it is recommended that a simpler model be used to feed back into a more complex model, thereby enhancing computational stability, reducing computational costs, and potentially yielding more accurate outcomes.
+In light of the above findings, it can be concluded that providing feedback to the preferential model generally leads to improvements in result accuracy, computational efficiency, and robustness, the latter being a general concern in preferential models \citep{conn2017confronting, GeostatisticalPreferentialSampling_Diggle}.
+While this improvement tends to be more pronounced compared to its alternative, the difference in accuracy is negligible when more precise results are not obtained.
+In contrast, the other two improvements consistently occur, thereby reducing modelling time and streamlining computational resolution.
+Therefore, it is recommended to use a simpler model to provide feedback into a more complex model, enhancing computational stability, reducing computational costs, and potentially yielding more accurate outcomes.